KeithButler-WIT/movies-api/README.md

 ## Security and Authentication

-Movies/Actors/Shows routes are protected and require the user to be signed in to view them.
+Movies/Actors/Shows are not protected but the parameterised routes are protected and require the user to be signed in to view them.

 Users can register at route
 Then can authenticate at route